David Sutcliffe: Other work

-Sutcliffe is also a Certified Core Energetics Practitioner, a graduate of the Radical Aliveness Institute of Southern California.
+David Sutcliffe made a career transition as a Somatic Therapist and Certified Core Energetics Practitioner, and is a graduate of the Radical Aliveness Institute of Southern California.
+He currently has a private practice in Austin, Texas.
+He holds workshops and has published material related to his work in emotional mastery and the masculine and feminine dynamics of relationships.

 Charity

 Sutcliffe played on the World Poker Tour in the Hollywood Home games, for the Hollygrove House charity.
 In 2013, he helped raise funds in support of children's mental health programs in Toronto.

-Political activities

-When the 2021 storming of the United States Capitol occurred, Sutcliffe denied attending via Twitter, but stated that he would be proud to share a smoke with a certain person who did.
-Later, in reply to a tweet, he said he was "kidding".